-Founded in 2010 by artist Ted Southern, Final Frontier Design caught the public's attention for being a start-up dedicated to designing and creating cutting-edge spacesuits.
+Founded in 2010 by artist Ted Southern, Final Frontier Design caught the public's attention as a start-up dedicated to designing and creating cutting-edge spacesuits.
 Usually the domain of government-funded scientists, Final Frontier Design showed the world that with the right know-how, anybody could enter the business of spacesuit design.

-Southern and his co-founder, engineer Nikolay Moiseev, won second-place in a NASA competition in 2009, which inspired them to find their own space technology start-up.
+Southern and his co-founder, engineer Nikolay Moiseev, won second place in a NASA competition in 2009, which inspired them to establish their own space technology start-up.

-In 2014, they received a Space Act Agreement from NASA and at present they're working on their fourth-generation spacesuit.
-Meaning that in the near future, astronauts could be wearing suits designed by engineers working outside the traditional confines of the space industry.
+In 2014, they received a Space Act Agreement from NASA and at present, they're working on their fourth-generation spacesuit.
+This could mean that, in the near future, astronauts could be wearing suits designed by engineers working outside the traditional confines of the space industry.

-Earlier this year, SpaceX launched their "Starman" - a mannequin wearing the company's spacesuit, sitting behind the wheel of a Tesla roadster.
-It was a compelling image, but not a great deal is known about SpaceX's suit or how it will hold up in space.
+In 2018, SpaceX launched their "Starman" - a mannequin wearing the company's spacesuit, sitting behind the wheel of a Tesla roadster.
+It was a compelling image that garnered lots of attention, memes, and hype around SpaceX.
+Elon Musk is a great showman, but does the spacesuit actually work?

-Elon Musk has assured the press that the suit is safe to wear in vacuum chambers.
-The sleek design is intended for intra-vehicle activities only, specifically for use within the Dragon - SpaceX's transport capsule for ferrying passengers and cargo to the ISS.
+Elon Musk has assured the press that the suit has been demonstrated to be safe to wear in vacuum chambers.
+However, the sleek design is intended for intra-vehicle activities only, specifically for use within the Dragon — SpaceX's transport capsule for ferrying passengers and cargo to the ISS.
 The suits were recently worn on the Demo-2 mission.
 We wonder how the Starman is doing.

-Another set of innovators with their sightes set on the red planet is the Austrian Space Forum.
-They've created the Aouda.X - a spacesuit simulator that can prepare astronauts for exploring the surface of other planets.
+Another set of innovators with their sights set on the red planet are the members of the Austrian Space Forum.
+They've created the Aouda.X — a spacesuit simulator that can prepare astronauts for exploring the surface of other planets.